zeek/zeek/install/cross-compiling.rst

 You first need to compile a few build tools native to the host system for use during the later cross-compile build.
-In the root of your Bro source tree:
+In the root of your Zeek source tree:

 .. sourcecode:: console

-   ./configure --builddir=../bro-buildtools
+   ./configure --builddir=../zeek-buildtools
-   ( cd ../bro-buildtools && make binpac bifcl )
+   ( cd ../zeek-buildtools && make binpac bifcl )

-Next configure Bro to use your cross-compilation toolchain:
+Next configure Zeek to use your cross-compilation toolchain:

 .. sourcecode:: console

-   ./configure --toolchain=/home/jon/x-tools/RaspberryPi-toolchain.cmake --with-binpac=$(pwd)/../bro-buildtools/aux/binpac/src/binpac --with-bifcl=$(pwd)/../bro-buildtools/src/bifcl
+   ./configure --toolchain=/home/jon/x-tools/RaspberryPi-toolchain.cmake --with-binpac=$(pwd)/../zeek-buildtools/aux/binpac/src/binpac --with-bifcl=$(pwd)/../zeek-buildtools/src/bifcl

 Here, the toolchain file a `CMake toolchain`_ file.
 It might look something the following (using a Raspberry Pi as target system)::